pprunty/pprunty.github.io/posts/02-magikarp.md

 ---
-title: "The 11-Hour AI Revelation: How Magikarp Transformed My SaaS Strategy"
+title: "How Magikarp Transformed My SaaS Strategy In Just 11 Hours"
 #title: "From AI Skeptic to SaaS Success: The 11-Hour Magikarp Experiment That Changed Everything"
 #title: "The Magikarp Lesson: Integrate AI in Your SaaS Product or Get Left Behind"
 date: "2024-07-24"